storj/docs/src/pages/dcs/how-tos/lucidlink-filespace-integration/index.md

 title: LucidLink Filespace
 slug: how-tos/lucidlink-filespace-integration
 createdAt: 2022-10-28T16:17:33.000Z
-updatedAt: 2023-03-09T18:51:39.000Z
+updatedAt: 2023-07-14T16:26:25.063Z
 docId: N-d1y_hTKGgjDM0Z6Bjx5
+pageTitle: LucidLink Filespace Integration Guide
 ---

-LucidLink Filespaces is a distributed global file system for object storage that performs like a local disk and provides seamless access to data stored in distant locations.
+[LucidLink](https://www.lucidlink.com/) Filespaces is a distributed global file system for object storage that performs like a local disk and provides seamless access to data stored in distant locations.
 LucidLink's cloud-native distributed file system allows many users to access it concurrently via a folder placed on the local client.
 The LucidLink cloud NAS provides access to large datasets through direct streaming, eliminating the need for downloading and synchronizing.&#x20;

-Visit <https://www.lucidlink.com/> for more information.&#x20;

 ## Advantages of Storj with Lucidlink